Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Power

-1. The Power shall encompass safe and proper connections between all subsections of the project.
+1. The Power shall encompass safe and proper Ports between all subsections of the project.
 2. The Power shall be able to take in various DC voltage loads and adjust values appropriately.
 3. The device shall be powered by the fan DC power bus as well as by the USB connection in case no fan is connected.
-4. The Power shall be placed in a design such that all I/O ports are properly mapped and subsection connections are clear and efficient.
+4. The Power shall be placed in a design such that all I/O ports are properly mapped and subsection Ports are clear and efficient.
 5. The Power shall output DC power to the display and microcontroller.
 6. The Power shall ensure stable power is output to all sensitive components such as the microcontroller.
 7. The Power shall have safety measures in place to deal with noise and surges.